State Laws

 - Last Will & Testament

-The personal representative must provide creditors with a notice to present claims, settle estate obligations, and distribute assets.[8]
-The personal representative must then create an accounting of the distribution (unless waived), mail it with a Closing Statement to beneficiaries and unpaid creditors, and file the Closing Statement with the court.[9]
+The personal representative must prepare an inventory, settle estate obligations, and distribute assets.[8]
+They must then create an accounting of the distribution (unless waived), mail it with a Closing Statement to beneficiaries and unpaid creditors, and file the Closing Statement with the court.[9]

 Small Estates